fahimtq1/vprofile-cloud-project/README.md

 Steps:

-- Each of these instances use a CentOS 7 system, which can be found in the AWS Marketplace when choosing the AMI
+- Each of these instances use a CentOS 7 system (apart from the Tomcat instance- Ubuntu 18.04 OS is used), which can be found in the AWS Marketplace when choosing the AMI
 - Instance type: t2.micro
 - Key pair: created key pair
 - Select existing security group: choose the relevant security group for the instance being made